 So, in order to maintain our weight and our health, it’s a good idea to consume lower glycemic foods, or at the least pay attention to the GI of your diet.

 Lower glycemic foods are, as we mentioned above, whole wheat, and unrefined versions of white carbs, so aim for whole-grain bread, pasta, and brown rice for a healthier option.
 These however are considered medium GI foods, along with foods such as sweet potatoes, bananas, pumpkins, and squashes.

 Low GI foods tend to be food that is low in carbohydrates such as non-starchy vegetables (broccoli, cauliflower, carrots, and salad vegetables) and fruits (including berries, citrus fruits, and apples).

-Other low GI foods that can replace traditional pasta include grains such as quinoa, barley, buckwheat, and couscous.
-Legumes including beans and chickpeas are all also low GI foods.
+Other low-GI foods that could replace traditional pasta include grains such as quinoa, barley, buckwheat, and couscous.
+Legumes including beans and chickpeas are all also low-GI foods.
 As are lean meats, poultry, fish, nuts, seeds, herbs, and spices.

-So you can see, there’s plenty of choices!
+As you can see, there are plenty of choices!

 Want to learn more?